ServerMod/Smod2/README.md

 1. Download SteamCMD.
 2. Open a command window.
 3. Type: SteamCMD +login anonymous +force_install_dir /your/install/location +app_update 786920 validate +quit
-(Alternative lazymode for Windows users, open [This link](steam://install/786920) in your browser, it should open the installer.)
+ - (Alternative lazymode for Windows users, open steam://install/786920 in your browser, it should open the installer.)

 To install manually:
 1. Navigate to your SCP Secret Lab folder.